valevalerio/saliencytools/docs/source/usage.rst

 Usage
 =====

-Here is an example of how to use the metrics provided by **SaliencyMetrics**:
+Here is an example of how to use the metrics provided by **saliencytools**:

 .. code-block:: python

-   from SaliencyMetrics import ssim, psnr, emd import numpy as np
+   from saliencytools import ssim, psnr, emd import numpy as np

    # Create random saliency and ground truth maps